bitboxer/bitboxer.de/_posts/2010-05-01-my-favorite-textmate-extensions.markdown

 **Github Bundle**

 Speaking about git.
 What about github?
-Yes, there's a bundle for that :) .
+Yes, there's a bundle for that :smile: .
 [DrNic's github bundle](http://github.com/drnic/github-tmbundle).

 **Ruby On Rails Bundle**